-Country of principal residence: United Arab Emirates
+Age: 71

-Date of last re-election: 29 June 2022
+Country of principal residence: United Arab Emirates Date of last re-election: 29 June 2022 and due for re-election at the forthcoming AGM to be held on 29 April 2024

 Mr Wong was appointed to the Board on 31 July 2012.
 He is responsible for the strategic planning and development of the Group's business and spearheading the expansion and growth of the Group.
 Mr Wong is the founder of the Group and has more than 40 years of experience in the marine chartering and shipbuilding, repair, fabrication and maintenance business.
 Prior to establishing the Group, Mr Wong served as general manager of Selat Marine Service Co.
 Ltd. from 1991 to 1996, where he was responsible for the overall marketing, technical management and operations of their offshore vessels.
 Prior to joining Selat Marine Service Co.
 Ltd., Mr Wong was the shipyard manager at Marine Engineering Services Co (LLC) in Sharjah, UAE, where he was in charge of running the shipyard's operations and expansion program.
 Mr Wong had also worked with Qubaiai Int'l Est. Abu Dhabi, and the Keppel Group in Singapore.